manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 In [permissions](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/authorization#permission-map)
 above we have two section *publish* and *subscribe*.
 * **Publish** consist of subject, list of subjects, API reference the user can publish.
-All users need to have `$JS.API.INFO` permission, because this API allow user can send others API to nats server.
+All users need to have `$JS.API.INFO` permission, because this API allow user can send others API to NATS server.

 * **Subscribe** consist of subject, list of subjects, API reference the user can subscribe.
 To receiving messages published, the consumer needs to be able to subscribe to the request subjects.
 The request subject is an inbox.
 Typically